inca-viewer/inca/README.md

 - off browser - zoom tab

 6x6 thumbsheets index at about 15 videos per minute<br>
-Supports rotated screen + osk onscreen keyboard<br>
+indexing in downloads also converts video to fast play mp4 Supports rotated screen + osk onscreen keyboard<br>
 set compile.exe to run as administrator if using osk<br>
 then click any text area for osk and back click to close<br>